Mitigating barren plateaus of variational quantum eigensolvers

 \textbf{\textit{Acknowledgements.}} X. L. and G. L. contributed equally to this work.
-Part of this work was done when X. L., G. L., and J. H. were interns at Baidu Research.
 We would like to thank Runyao Duan, Yin Mo, Chengkai Zhu, and Youle Wang for helpful discussions.
+Part of this work was done when X. L., G. L., J. H. and H. Z. were interns at Baidu Research.